PositiveSumNet/SocialAssistant/README.md

 Development is led by [Positive Sum Networks](https://positivesum.net), a New York based non-profit.
 PSN, together with the open source community, is building a suite of apps and services under the name [Whosum](https://whosum.com).
 Per the Whosum launch video
 >"Who you are and who you know.
 We hold these WHOs to be self-evident as your property and your source of power."

 This project is for "who you know".
-After installing, go [here](chrome://extensions/) and click Details.
+After installing, go to Chrome -> More Tools -> Extensions and click Details.
 Then turn it on.
 You should see an icon with '+Σ'.
 Click it to get started:
 - Record lists of Twitter followers/following
 - Review and search within follow lists to find Mastodon profile links and other helpful data.